vtex-apps/io-documentation/docs/en/Recipes/templates/improving-filter-navigator-experience.md

 }
 ```

-3. Declare the `filter-navigator.v3` block with the following props
+3. Declare the `filter-navigator.v3` block with the following props:

 ```diff
 + "filter-navigator.v3": {